Info-443-Autumn-2023/project-1-virurep/README.md

 Overall these tests cover the majority of the code as evaluated by `pytest --cov`.
 It is important to note that the missed areas of the tests refer to the main function within the files.
 This does not need to be tested because the main function just runs the other functions; it does not contain logic of its own.

 ![Testing Coverage Diagram](images/testing_coverage.png)
+**Figure 3: Testing Coverage Report**

+*Caption:* This testing coverage report displays the code coverage metrics for the project's test suite, indicating how much of the code is evaulated by tests.

+*Text Explanation:* Figure 3, the testing coverage report, provides an overview of code coverage metrics for the project's tests using pytest coverage.
+It showcases the percentage of code covered by tests that we wrote.

 ## Refactoring Code